phosfuldev/phos_website/_posts/2024-10-02-public-acknowledgement-about-Liv-and-Mukta.md

 tags: []
 ---

-This is a copy/archive of an instagram post I (and Mukta) made (well, technically 2 posts, because it was too long), with some parts slightly edited for the website reading experience, and even more details that we couldn't add to the post itself - "reciepts", so to say.
+This is a copy/archive of an instagram post I (and Mukta) made (well, technically 2 posts, because it was too long), with some parts slightly edited for the website reading experience, and even more details that we couldn't add to the post itself - "reciepts", so to say - to the end.

 It also serves as a screen reader friendly version of the post!